 We are planning an End-of-Phase 2 meeting with the FDA in the first half of 2015 to discuss our Phase 3 program for trabodenoson monotherapy and to confirm the design and endpoints for the Phase 3 pivotal trials.
 This program is scheduled to begin in mid-2015, when the manufacturing (in accordance with the current Good Manufacturing Practices, or cGMP), packaging and labeling of the study drug are complete.
 The preliminary design for the program, which is to be confirmed by the FDA, is expected to include doses and dose frequencies based on the Phase 2 clinical data.
-The two Phase 3 pivotal efficacy trials are expected to include between 800 and 1,500 patients, depending on the design and number of dosing arms in the study, and are expected to include patients with glaucoma and baseline IOPs in the mid-20s mmHg.
-Following a run-in period, the trials are expected to run for 12 weeks of active treatment with the primary endpoint of IOP-lowering over the day.
-Timolol will be used as the active comparator due to its long history of use as a glaucoma drug and the large amount of clinical data available on the drug, making it the comparator of choice in most recent FDA filings.
+The two Phase 3 pivotal efficacy trials are expected to include between 700 and 1,500 patients, depending on the design and number of dosing arms in the study, and are expected to include patients with glaucoma and baseline IOPs in the mid-20s mmHg.
+Determination of the ultimate study design and its confirmation with the FDA could result in a significant range of costs for the Phase 3 pivotal trials.
+Following a run-in period, the trials are expected to run for at least 12 weeks of active treatment with the primary endpoint of IOP-lowering over the day.

 The FDA expects that a total of at least 1,500 patients will be exposed to at least a single dose of trabodenoson, and the complete submission package must also contain safety data from at least 300 patients treated with trabodenoson for at least six months, and at least 100 patients treated for at least a year.
-These longer-term treatments will be accomplished in a long-term safety trial conducted at the highest anticipated trabodenoson dose, and with a timolol control, and are expected to begin in early 2016 when the long-term ocular toxicity studies of six and nine month durations are available to support the longer dosing time.
+These longer-term treatments will be accomplished in a long-term safety trial conducted at the highest anticipated trabodenoson dose, and are expected to begin in early 2016 when the long-term ocular toxicity studies of six and nine month durations are available to support the longer dosing time.
 This long-term safety trial represents the first opportunity for us to study the rate of vision loss over a longer time.
 If the enrollment projections are met, the first data from our Phase 3 program is anticipated in late 2016 or early 2017.
 We are planning to complete the long-term safety study in early 2018.
 If the primary objectives of our Phase 3 program are met, we plan to submit an NDA to the FDA for marketing approval of trabodenoson for the treatment of glaucoma in the United States.